parth1899/Artha-Yukti/README.md

-# 📈 Financial Sentiment & Stock Prediction Model
+# 📈 ArthaYukti- A Deep Learning-Driven Financial Sentiment Analysis & Stock Forecasting Platform

 This project integrates **FinBERT-based sentiment analysis** with an **LSTM-based stock price prediction model** to provide a **comprehensive market analysis**.
 It dynamically assigns weightage to sentiment and price forecasts to improve investment decision-making.